 What Is a Child Care Specialist?

 A career as a child care specialist can be rewarding for those who love to work with and nurture young children.
-Child care specialists work in a variety of setting from preschools to family homes.
+Child care specialists work in a variety of settings from preschools to family homes.
 Earning a child development associate or child care professional certification may lead to increased job opportunities.

 Definition of a Child Care Specialist